-- A. R&D expenses for the Past Two Years - (a) Research and development expenses in 2019 were 488,073 thousand dollars, accounting for 2.78% of the operating income of 2019 - (b) Research and development expenses in 2020 were 425,047 thousand dollars, accounting for 2.94% of the operating income of 2020.
+A. R&D expenses for the Past Two Years

+- (a) Research and development expenses in 2019 were 425,047 thousand dollars, accounting for 2.94% of the operating income of 2020 - (b) Research and development expenses in 2021 were 344,453 thousand dollars, accounting for 2.08% of the operating income of 2021.

-B.Successful R&D projects:
+B.Successful R&D projects :

-- (a) Radar Blind Spot Warning System Tail Light. - (b) LED headlights with Heavy locomotive ADB function. - (c) LED ADB car headlight with CAN BUS communication full function.

-2. Overview of Business Plan for 2021:

-(1) Operating principle

-- A.Continue to pass product certification and expand the performance of the relevant product group to enhance turnover and profit. - B.Actively invest in the development of electronic and electronic control technologies for smart lighting to ensure technological leadership of our products. - C.Utilize internal and external resources to make the cost and quality of products more competitive. - D.Speed up the development of new products and shorten the time to market effectively in order to obtain the first market opportunity.

-(2) Expected sales volume and its basis:

-- A.Expected sales volume: Both AM and OEM sales are expected to grow in 2021 compared to 2020, but are subject to change depending on the global COVID-19 development. - B.Sales basis: Planning based on estimated domestic and international market demand.

-(3) Important Production and Marketing Policies:

-- A. Eliminate internal waste and continuously improve to strengthen operating quality and market price competitiveness. - B. Continue to build manpower-savings and automated production systems to improve production efficiency and move towards intelligent chemical plants. - C. Effective management of expenditure of fixed assets, reduce the fixed cost allocation and promote the flexible use of funds. - D.Through the analysis of production and sales data, we can accurately predict the seasonal demand of the market and provide customers with more timely delivery requirements. - 3.
-The future development strategy of the company is affected by the external competitive environment, regulatory environment and overall business environment:
+- (1) LED edge-lit light bar tail light - (2) Adaptive Driving Beam (ADB) headlamp design (with AFS function) - (3) Full-function reflective LED motorcycle headlamp control by CAN BUS - 2.
+Overview of Business Plan for 2022: - (1) Operating principle - A.Continue to pass product certification and expand the performance of the relevant product group to enhance turnover and profit. - B.Actively invest in the development of electronic and electronic control technologies for smart lighting to ensure technological leadership of our products. - C.Utilize internal and external resources to make the cost and quality of products more competitive. - D.Speed up the development of new products and shorten the time to market effectively in order to obtain the first market opportunity. - (2) Expected sales volume and its basis : - A.Expected sales volume : Both AM and OEM sales are expected to grow in 2022 compared to 2021, but are subject to change depending on the global COVID-19 development. - B.Sales basis : Planning based on estimated domestic and international market demand. - (3) Important Production and Marketing Policies : - A. Eliminate internal waste and continuously improve to strengthen operating quality and market price competitiveness. - B. Continue to build manpower-savings and automated production systems to improve output and production efficiency. - C. Effective management of expenditure of fixed assets, reduce the fixed cost allocation and promote the flexible use of funds. - D.Through the analysis of production and sales data, we can accurately predict the seasonal demand of the market and provide customers with more timely delivery requirements. - 3.
+The future development strategy of the company is affected by the external competitive environment, regulatory environment and overall business environment :

-Due to the impact of COVID-19 last year, the global automotive market showed a recession, resulting in low revenue for OEM parts manufacturers, while the aftermarket demand showed a U-shaped trend, i.e., normal revenue in Q1, a significant decline in Q2 and Q3, and a recovery in Q4, which has continued into the first half of this year.
-In addition, thanks to a significant increase in the number of CAPA new products and their product group certification groups in North America last year, the proportion of CAPA product revenue will also show significant growth this year.
-As for the European and general regional markets, they will continue to increase the product group and enhance the price competitiveness of products, in order to ensure that it meets its revenue targets this year.
+The revenue in the OEM market was slightly declined last year due to IC shortage, which affected the order numbers from automobile manufacturer.
+Even though the demands on aftermarket was high and orders are fully loaded, the goods were unable to ship due to port congestion, container shortage, and the exorbitant shipping cost, so the revenue cannot reflect the order demands.
+The rising price in raw material and strengthening New Taiwan Dollar also have impact on profit.
+Fortunately, the revenue of CAPA product in North America is continuously growing.
+As for the European and general regional markets, they will continue to increase the product group and enhance the price competitiveness of products in order to ensure that it meets the revenue targets after COVID-19 slowdown and US rate rise.

-We would like to thank all the shareholders for taking the time to attend the shareholders' meeting, and we are sure that all of us will do our best to make the company better and more progressive every year to meet the expectations of all shareholders.
+We would like to thank all the shareholders for taking the time to attend the shareholders' meeting.
+The operation team and staff will do everything we can to meet the expectations of all shareholders.
+We wish you all good health and all the best.

-Chairman: WU, CHUN-CHI
+Chairman ÷ WU, CHUN-CHI

-Manager: CHEN, CHIN-CHAO
+Manager : CHEN, CHIN-CHAO